gridclub/GRiD-Constitution/constitution.md

 Members shall have the following rights:

-- Attendance of all GRiD events
+- Right to attend all GRiD events
 - Right to vote in officer elections
 - Right to nominate self or other eligible persons for executive board positions
-- Right to serve in on executive board
+- Right to serve on executive board
 - Right to serve on committees
 - Right to vote in general-body referenda
 - Right to petition for amendments to the GRiD constitution